cloudsftp/blog/content/posts/qmk-is-amazing/qmk-is-amazing.md

 To which he replied: "Well but what use cases are there besides fun and games."
 And I mean he is right.

-At least so I thought until I discovered a new use case:
+At least so I thought so until I discovered a new use case:

 ## Generating random UUIDs

-Generating UUIDs (todo: style)

-My new job sometimes requires me ro generate random UUIDs for twsting purposes.
+My new job sometimes requires me to generate random UUIDs for twsting purposes.
-Using a browser is very tedious.
+Using a browser for this task is very tedious.
-I have ro switch workspaces, open the website if it's not open yet, reload the page, copy the UUID, switch to the previous workspace, paste it awkwardly with Ctrl-Shift-V.
+I have to switch workspaces, open the website if it's not open yet, reload the page, copy the UUID, switch to the previous workspace, and finally paste it awkwardly with Ctrl-Shift-V.
 Using `uuidgen` is slightly more convenient, but still annoying.

 I want something way better, generating UUIDS directly in my keyboard.